This page has been automatically translated. Please refer to the page in French if needed.

-Cost: free service + call price (learn more ).
+Cost: free service + call price (learn more )

-Monday and Thursday: 8:30 to 18:15
+Monday and Thursday: 8:30 - 18:15

-Tuesday and Wednesday: 8:30 to 13:00
+Tuesday and Wednesday: 8:30 to 1:00

 Friday: 1 pm to 5 pm

-Access to contact form ..
+Access contact form

-In the event of a dispute with a trader located outside the European Union, he may lodge a complaint with the International Consumer Protection and Control Network (ICPEN) .
+In case of dispute with a trader outside theEuropean Union, it may lodge a complaint with International Consumer Protection and Control Network (ICPEN) .

-- For a dispute less than or equal to €10,000, it is the local court or the judicial court.
+- For litigation less than or equal to €10 000, it is the local court or the judicial court.

-- For litigation greater than €10,000, it's the court.
+- For litigation greater than €10 000, it's the court.

-If he is the victim of an offense (e.g. abuse of weakness), he may lodge a complaint with the public prosecutor near the court its place of business.
+If he is a victim of an offence (e.g. abuse of weakness), he may file to the public prosecutor at the court of his place of business.